- Children and Youth

 RDCY staff would like to thank all community partners for their feedback!
 If you have any questions, please contact us at email@example.com or 510-620-6523.

-The Department of Children and Youth is committed to incorporating community voice and has drafted a vision and set of guiding principles for the Community Needs Assessment.
-Although much of this has been thoughtfully generated with what we are learning from local service providers, we understand this process requires input and guidance from as many people as possible.
+The Department of Children and Youth is committed to incorporating community voice and has created a vision and set of guiding principles for the Community Needs Assessment.

 The City of Richmond’s Department of Children and Youth will implement a needs assessment and strategic planning process that honors community voice, including a diverse range of youth and adults alike to develop a comprehensive, equitable investment plan that reflects community vision.